sourcegraph/handbook/content/departments/people-talent/people-ops/tools/internal-onboarding.md

 - Job Information:
   - Effective date: Same as start date
   - Location: Remote
   - Division: The division is listed in Greenhouse.
-Check with the recruiter if it’s missing.Flag to tech ops if you create a new Division
+Check with the recruiter if it’s missing.
+Flag to tech ops if you create a new Division
   - Department
   - Job Title
   - Reports to